codeafridi/DEVTRACK/README.md

 - **GitHub Feed** — See your repos, commit chart, and recent activity
 - **Streaks & Badges** — Stay consistent, hit milestones, build momentum

-## How it works

-1. Sign in with Google
-2. Start logging your skills, projects, and daily activity
-3. Watch your developer profile grow

 That's it.
 Free to use.